Neocreb/frontend-eloity-unified-ecosys/CHAT_NAVIGATION_FIXED.md

 4. **Tab-based navigation** that stays within chat
 5. **Full WhatsApp-style features** in dedicated chat pages

-The chat system now properly reflects the multi-faceted nature of the Softchat platform! 🎉
+The chat system now properly reflects the multi-faceted nature of the Eloity platform! 🎉